n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlechat.md

 # Google Chat

-The Google Chat node allows you to automate work in Google Chat, and integrate Google Chat with other applications. n8n has built-in support for a wide range of Google Chat features, including getting membership and spaces, as well as creating and deleting messages.
+Use the Google Chat node to automate work in Google Chat, and integrate Google Chat with other applications. n8n has built-in support for a wide range of Google Chat features, including getting membership and spaces, as well as creating and deleting messages.

 On this page, you'll find a list of operations the Google Chat node supports and links to more resources.